Code-Institute-Submissions/rachaelloh-Milestone-Project-1/README.md

 -Animations used in the home page to display quotes by the artist, to evoke user’s interest in wanting to find out more about the artist and his work.

-(ii) Bio Page Features
+**(ii) Bio Page Features**

--Background attachment of artist’s work, another background attachment of artist with a short “About” section to introduce the artist, form at the bottom of page
+-Background attachment of artist’s work, another background attachment of artist with a short “About” section to introduce the artist.

 -Background attachments- alternation between fixed and scroll properties give an interesting effect to attract users.

 -Form header includes an icon where it the text and icon will enlarge upon mouseover and back to normal on mouseout.
 Submit button changes color when hovered over.

-(iii) Features Page Features
+**(iii) Features Page Features**

+-Container is used for this page to give the left and the right sides of the screen some space while the content in the middle takes up 75% of the screen size.

--A video of his interview will be embedded into the “Features” page
+-A video of his interview is embedded into the “Features” page

 **Feature(s) for Future Implementation**

 -To make images in gallery page more fun by making the images to be of different sizes.

+-Form to have validation when users click on the submit buttton.

 ## Testing (Manual)
 (i) Mobile Responsiveness